gambettinha/hello-node/README.md

 #### NVM

-**If you run Linux of Mac read this first!**
+**If you run Linux or Mac read this first!**

-I strongly recommend that you use NVM (for linux or mac) to manage node environments, it is similar to rbenv or virtualenv for python.
+I strongly recommend that you use NVM (for linux or mac) to manage node environments, it is similar to rbenv for ruby or virtualenv for python.

 On MAC: